kingofthenorth871/ElectronTestProject/README.md

 To run the project:
-open up the command line interface in the main folder and type: npm run start
+open up the command line interface in the ElectronTestProject folder and type: npm run start